-- 1. The probability of runaway of a TEV that can result in a potential breach of a waste package shall be less than or equal to 2.0×10^{-9} per transport (Section 1.9; Table 1.3.3-5, HE.SS.01).
-The TEV design for preventing a potential runaway event sequence includes the use of drive motors with integral disc brakes, high-ratio gearboxes, rail brakes, and drive components to mechanically limit the speed of the TEV to 1.7 mph. - 2.
-The mean probability of inadvertent TEV door opening shall be less than or equal to 1.0×10^{-7} per transport (Section 1.9; Table 1.3.3-5, HE.SS.02).
+- 1. The probability of runaway of a TEV that can result in a potential breach of a waste package shall be less than or equal to $2.0 \times 10^{-9}$ per transport (Section 1.9; Table 1.3.3-5, HE.SS.01).
+The TEV design for preventing a potential runaway event sequence includes the use of high-torque drive motors with high-ratio gearboxes, supplemented by integral disc brakes in the drive motors, rail brakes, and drive components to mechanically limit the speed of the TEV to 1.7 mph. - 2.
+The mean probability of inadvertent TEV door opening shall be less than or equal to $1.0 \times 10^{-7}$ per transport (Section 1.9; Table 1.3.3-5, HE.SS.02).
 The TEV design for preventing potential radiation exposure to personnel is by limiting the possibility for inadvertent opening of the TEV doors through the use of a mechanical switch and hardwired circuitry for the front door locks and rear shield door. - 3.
-The mean frequency of derailment of the TEV at the loadout station due to the spectrum of seismic events shall be less than or equal to 1.0×10^{-4} per year (Section 1.9).
+The mean frequency of derailment of the TEV at the loadout station due to the spectrum of seismic events shall be less than or equal to $1.0 \times 10^{-4}$ per year (Section 1.9).
 This nuclear safety design bases requirement is applicable during waste package loading in the IHF and CRCF surface nuclear facilities (Table 1.3.3-5, HE.IH.01 and HE.CR.01).
 Seismic restraints are included in the design of the underside of the TEV chassis to limit the vertical lift of the TEV off the rails during a seismic event. - 4.
-The mean frequency of tipover of the TEV due to the spectrum of seismic events shall be less than or equal to 2.0×10^{-6} per year (Section 1.9) while the TEV is operating in repository surface and subsurface areas (Table 1.3.3-5, HE.IH.02, HE.CR.02, and HE.SS.03).
+The mean frequency of tipover of the TEV due to the spectrum of seismic events shall be less than or equal to $2.0 \times 10^{-6}$ per year (Section 1.9) while the TEV is operating in repository surface and subsurface areas (Table 1.3.3-5, HE.IH.02, HE.CR.02, and HE.SS.03).
 The TEV design for preventing a potential tipover event sequence is through the use of an as-wide-as-practicable rail spacing and a low center of gravity. - 5.
-The mean frequency of ejection of a waste package from the TEV due to the spectrum of seismic events shall be less than or equal to 2.0×10^{-4} per year (Section 1.9) while the TEV is operating in repository surface and subsurface areas (Table 1.3.3-5, HE.IH.03, HE.CR.03, and HE.SS.04).
+The mean frequency of ejection of a waste package from the TEV due to the spectrum of seismic events shall be less than or equal to $2.0 \times 10^{-4}$ per year (Section 1.9) while the TEV is operating in repository surface and subsurface areas (Table 1.3.3-5,

+HE.IH.03, HE.CR.03, and HE.SS.04).
 The shielded enclosure, front and rear shield doors, hinges, locking features, and interlocks are designed to ensure that structures remain intact during or after a DBGM-2 seismic event.
 The front shield door locks are designed to remain locked and in place during a collision or derailment (including tipover) without resulting in a Category 1 or Category 2 event sequence.